alofeoluwafemi/48-Tutorial-Youtube-Challenge/Part 1: Build an API with go ethereum.md

 }
 ```

-Now in Postman if you make a POST request to http://127.0.0.1:3000/api/v1/deploy/factory the Factory contract will be deployed.
+Restart fiber server and  in Postman make a POST request to http://127.0.0.1:3000/api/v1/deploy/factory the Factory contract will be deployed.

 ![Deploy Contract with Postman](https://s3.amazonaws.com/alofe.oluwafemi/Screen+Shot+2022-09-11+at+11.06.11+PM.png)